Purpose

 Step 2: Decompress the installation package

-After decompression, you will see the following files:
+After decompressing, you will see the following files:

 $ ls $JAVA_HOME ASSEMBLY_EXCEPTION bin include jre lib LICENSE man NOTICE release sample src.zip THIRD_PARTY_READMEStep 3: Deploy and configure the HDFS.so dynamic library

-You can download the required dependencies from the following address: https://mirrors.aliyun.com/oceanbase/ After downloading, install it using the following command:
+You can download the required dependencies from https://mirrors.aliyun.com/oceanbase/.
+After downloading, install it using the following command:

-sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmExecute the following command to check if the installation meets the expected requirements.
-The installation should include
+sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmRun the following command to check if the installation meets the expected requirements.
+The installation should include the

-Download the JAR package: Visit OceanBase Database Mirror to download the JAR package.
+Download the jar package: Visit Aliyun OceanBase Mirror to download the jar package.

 Notice